uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     The second thing, which comes within the first, is that you have to recognize the liability to death *rightly* (which means concretely, in a way that doesn't leave out your point of view).
 Thinking about it as some sort of external fact will certainly not undo your passion for sensuality.
 Many people do already recognize that "we're all going do die one day" and so on, but because they're not relating to that possibility of death rightly, they can even use it as an excuse *for* sensuality, ironically.

     It should also be qualified that undoing passion for sensuality does not necessarily mean exterminating the *pressure* of sensuality on the spot.
 If you've been cultivating delight mentally, you can't instantaneously stop that train.
 But what recollecting death rightly *would* do is put things back into perspective so that you are unable to keep fueling the pressure that has been accumulated, at least for as long as the recollection remains properly established.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hru147/what_is_the_you_that_chooses_what_to_allow_the/ma7uvxo/)** _2025-01-31 16:28:57 *(in reply to a comment not included)*:

+    It's not that the memories *need* to be absent.
+Complete forgetfulness is just how it would generally pan out, but whether you remember or not does not matter.

+    Assuming this is the reasoning behind your question, the fact that someone may remember even everything from a previous live does not validate that person's wrong assumption of self and appropriation any more than remembering what happened 10 years or 10 seconds ago would.

+    Rather than being some sort of universal law that we can "observe" objectively, *anattā* is something that needs to be *realized* by understanding *dukkha* and becoming fully disenchanted with all existence, and memories from previous lives would allow for exactly that.

+    People are intoxicated and enamored with this life because they naively but genuinely believe that things will somehow be alright in the end.
+If they were able to look back at how they thought the same every single time and they *always* ended up being ultimately disappointed and remorseful of all the effort they put into pursuing impermanent things one way or another, with no consolation whatsoever in the end, they would abandon all passion for existence.
+And that's why in the Suttas, the knowledge of previous lives is a precursor to the final destruction of craving and termination of saṃsāra.

+    Even in this life, if you reflect carefully you will see that good memories are actually *painful*.
+It's just that if you have the means to experience the same sense objects again, the momentary pleasure can distract you from the pain of nostalgia, which can never be fully removed.

+    In other words, by understanding that both remembering and not remembering will inevitably be painful, and that both will make all the pleasures you acquire in this life either useless or direct sources of pain (nostalgia), you would realize that nothing is worth delighting in, and that is closer to *anattā* than any intellectual ideas about the self not remaining the same from life to life that one may have.

 ---